Our History

 In 1947, a group of members of the American Association of University Women expressed a desire for a cooperative nursery school in the San Mateo area, a school in which the mothers would be an integral part of their children’s first experience away from home.
 They presented their idea to James Tormey, then Director of Adult Education at the College of San Mateo.
 After obtaining financial aid from CSM Adult Education Department, the San Mateo Parents’ Nursery School was started at McArthur Barracks at Coyote Point.
 The first school year began in September 1948.
 Under the leadership of Carol Hardgrove, Director; Virginia Overhulser, Assistant Director; and Meta Kaufman, President the 17 families built equipment and made materials to be used in the school.
 Some of this equipment is still in use today!

-From 1949 to 1955, The school continued to operate at Coyote Point with Gertrude Tipton Archibald as Director.
-In June of 1955 the school left the Coyote Point Barracks and moved to the Chinese Baptist Church.
+From 1949 to 1955, the school continued to operate at Coyote Point with Gertrude Tipton Archibald as Director.
+In June of 1955 the school left Coyote Point Barracks and moved to the Chinese Baptist Church.
 Two years later, 1957, the school began holding classes in two cottages at Saint Andrews Church.
 This location was used for two years, during which time the school looked for a permanent location.
 While at Saint Andrews, Carol Hardgrove again assumed the Directorship.

 In September of 1959, after some difficulty in finding a location and obtaining the necessary financial aid, our school broke ground for construction at the present site.
 A carefully accumulated building fund purchased the lot.
 The funds necessary to commence construction of the building were obtained by nursery school parents selling about $6500.00 worth of Promissory Notes at $25.00 per note to private individuals.
 The balance of the mortgage was financed by the San Mateo Branch of the Wells Fargo Bank.
 In addition, the Thompson Brothers, builders of the school, lent money for a second mortgage.
 They completely paid the last of the promissory notes and the second mortgage in 1965.
 While our school was being built, classes were held across the street in the playground at the San Mateo Boys Club and Shoreview Park.
 The move was made into our present building in January 1960.
 Marion Martinez Graham was President during these important proceedings.